team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-14-part-2-5-basic-notes-on-how-ember-js-works.md

 ```

 The in the Handlebars template:
+*The handlebars stuff isn't appearing atm, it renders in markdown so it may be the platform we're using*

 ```
 {{name_of_helper key_name_here}} - will apply the helper method to the value of the key.